🏹

 If you don't send it first, no data will appear in your dashboard.

-Nucleus expect to receive the analytics data as a JSON object, containing a
+Nucleus expects to receive the analytics data as a JSON object, containing a data array property.

 Basic events data